liuderchi/atom-i18n/CONTRIBUTING.md

           # more ...
       ```

-and only string `"Inspect Element"` can be translated
+      - in previous example, only string `"Inspect Element"` need to be translated

   2. in `settings.cson`, keys having **underscore prefix** (e.g. `_label`, `_id`) are identifiers for package execution whose values **WILL NOT be translated**